European Golden Shoe 2025/26: Gyokeres, Haaland, Mbappe and Kane impress

 As for this season, Vinicius Junior, Jude Bellingham and Lamine Yamal are among a host of other top LaLiga contenders to score the most goals in Europe’s top five leagues.

-Ousmane Dembele, meanwhile, comes into the campaign on a high after achieving Champions League glory with PSG.
+Ousmane Dembele, meanwhile, came into the Ligue 1 campaign on a high after achieving Champions League glory with PSG and Serhou Guirassy is a threat from the Bundesliga after impressing both domestically and in Europe last season.

 READ MORE: Manchester United 2025/26 Top Scorers

-Gyokeres will also be playing his football in England this season after joining Arsenal from Sporting CP and impressing so much in the Golden Shoe race last time around.
+Gyokeres is also playing his football in England this season after joining Arsenal from Sporting CP and impressing so much in the Golden Shoe race last time around.

 He had been in the top 10 of the Golden Shoe charts for much of last season but then found another gear towards the end of the year, scoring a hat-trick against Moreirense before netting a stunning four-goal haul in a match with Boavista in the space of nine days to charge up the standings.